indigo423/opennms.org/user/pages/05.blog/01.twio/2016-09-19-this-week-in-opennms/item.md

   Christian and Seth worked on making Minions monitorable from the OpenNMS server.
 Chandra did more work on querying DNS from the minion's point-of-view.
 Chandra and Seth worked on a number of Minion-related events (registration/deletion/etc).
 I worked on fixing some Minion RPM packaging issues.

-* __ElasticSearch Support__
+* __Elasticsearch Support__

-  Seth worked on support for forwarding events to ElasticSearch.
+  Seth worked on support for forwarding events to Elasticsearch.

 * __Bug Fixes__